samhitapn/sWGS-HRD/README.md

     File : Functions_HRD.R
     Lines :
         1) #326 (Path to the additional chrS windows for a dummy chrX in the ratio plots)

-    File : ichorCNA.sh
-    Lines :
-        1) #33 (Path to the .rds own reference file required for generating panel of Normals for ichorCNA)

 ### Script file flow